tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_04.md

 # Component Architecture

-In Angular 2, we build a tree of components with the root `Socially` component and child components stemming out of it down to the leaves.
+In Angular 2, we build a tree of components with the root `App` component and child components stemming out of it down to the leaves.

-Let's make a new component called `PartiesForm`, and put it inside it's own directory (`client/imports/parties-form`).
+Let's make a new component called `PartiesFormComponent`, and put it inside `parties` directory on the client-side (`client/imports/parties`).

 > Notice that we are placing the file inside the `imports` folder.
 > That is another Meteor special folder name that tells Meteor to load the modules inside it just when some other module is importing it.

 {{> DiffBox tutorialName="meteor-angular2-socially" step="4.1"}}

-Notice that we are exporting the class `PartiesForm` using ES6 module syntax.
+Notice that we are exporting the class `PartiesFormComponent` using ES6 module syntax.
-As a result, you'll be able to import `PartiesForm` in any other component as follows:
+As a result, you'll be able to import `PartiesFormComponent` in any other component as follows:

-    import { PartiesForm } from 'client/imports/parties-form/parties-form';
+    import { PartiesFormComponent } from 'client/imports/parties/parties-form.component';

 By exporting and importing different modules, you create a modular structure of your app in ES6, which is similar to the modules in other script languages like Python.